Physiologically Anchored Tools for Realistic Nanomaterial Hazard Assessment

 Exposure to engineered nanomaterials poses a risk to human and environmental health.
 To date, hazard assessment studies conducted on ENMs have focused on short-term, high-dose exposures.
 However, in reality, exposure to nanomaterials is long-term, repetitive and occurs at low doses.

-PATROLS is an international project combining a team of academics, industrial scientists, government officials and risk assessors to deliver advanced and realistic tools and methods for nanomaterial safety assessment.
-It was launched in January 2018 and will continue for 3.5 years.
-It involves 24 partners, across Europe, the USA and Asia.
+International project PATROLS combined a team of academics, industrial scientists, government officials and risk assessors to deliver advanced and realistic tools and methods for nanomaterial safety assessment.
+PATROLS was launched in January 2018 and was completed in July 2021.
+24 partners, across Europe, the USA and Asia were involved.

-PATROLS will provide an innovative and effective set of laboratory techniques and computational tools to more reliably predict potential human and environmental hazards resulting from longer-term engineered nanomaterial (ENM) exposures.
+PATROLS has provided an innovative and effective set of laboratory techniques and computational tools to more reliably predict potential human and environmental hazards resulting from longer-term engineered nanomaterial (ENM) exposures.
 These tools will minimise the necessity of animal testing and will support future categorisation of ENMs in order to support safety frameworks.
+Several publicly available deliverable reports, scientific papers, factsheets, webinars and a Standard Operating Protocol handbook for the in vitro assays can be found on the EU webpage.
+The final public meeting with all Stakeholders, entitled "Next-generation Approaches for Nanomaterial Human and Environmental Safety Assessment - Results from the PATROLS Project”, is available on YouTube.

 RIVM role

-During the project, data from long-term hazard assessment studies will be collected and interpreted to determine which target organs and test concentrations need be used in in vitro test systems.
-This data will also be used to predict toxic effects after long-term oral or inhalation exposure by using computer modelling.
-RIVM is involved in all aspects of the improvement of the safety assessment with a specific focus on developing an in vitro lung model.
+PATROLS collected and interpreted data from long-term hazard assessment studies to determine which target organs and test concentrations need be used in in vitro test systems.
+This data has been used to predict toxic effects after long-term oral or inhalation exposure by using computer modelling.
+RIVM was involved in all aspects of the improvement of the safety assessment with a specific focus on developing an in vitro lung model.

-RIVM Centres Sustainability, Environment and Health, Safety of Substances and Products and Health Protection are involved in the project.
-RIVM brings its expertise regarding invitro models, computer modelling and bio-kinetics to the PATROLS project.
+RIVM Centres Sustainability, Environment and Health, Safety of Substances and Products and Health Protection were involved in the project.
+RIVM brought expertise regarding invitro models, computer modelling and bio-kinetics to the PATROLS project.

 Funding